 The tour ends after breakfast this morning.
 We will give you options for planning your departure transfer.

 Japanese cuisine, both traditional and contemporary, is unique and a key part of this trip.
-We will do our best to accommodate allergies and other food preferences, however we cannot provide gluten-free, vegan, or fish-free meals.
+We will do our best to accommodate allergies and other food preferences, however we regret that we cannot provide gluten-free, vegan, or fish-free meals.
+If you have other food restrictions, please inquire.

 - 11 nights hotel accommodation, sharing a room